 If you notice that a competitor is using a category that you haven't yet added, but that accurately describes an aspect of your business, it may be worth considering adding that category to your profile.

-This strategy helps you ensure that you're not missing out on search visibility that your competitors are capitalizing on.
+This strategy helps ensure that you're not missing out on search visibility that your competitors are capitalizing on.
 As an added bonus, it can also provide insights into new trends in your industry, helping you stay ahead of the curve.

 Final Tips on Choosing Google Business Profile Categories